-The Statement of Net Position presents information on all of the Agency's assets and liabilities, with the difference between the two reported as "net position."
+The Statement of Net Position presents information on all of the Agency's (a) assets, and deferred outflows and (b) liabilities and deferred inflows of resources.
+Net positions is the difference between (a) and (b).
 Over time, increases or decreases in net position may serve as a useful tool of whether the financial position of the Agency is improving or deteriorating.